Superraptor/GSSO/README.md

 Version 2.0.3 returns to the 2.0.0 PURLs and includes additional new Homosaurus mappings, mappings from the Leather Archives and Museum (LA&M), and mappings from the GLBT Historical Society's Archives.

+Versions 2.0.4 and 2.0.5 switch to OBO Foundry compliant PURLs, which will be maintained for all future versions.

 * 1.0.0 (24 June 2019)
 * 1.0.1a (11 September 2019)
 * 1.0.1b (12 September 2019)